inkdropapp/docs-old/src/pages/manual/writing-note.md

 Tags are keywords that you can add to notes, so they're easier to group and find.
 For example, you can add the `react` tag to all notes related to the technology.
 Tags help you organize and browse your notes a lot easier.

 <div class="ui info message">
    You can use emojis to name tags.
-For example, if you learn a new language, you can tag the language-related notes with the corresponding country flags 🇮🇹
+For example, if you learn a new language, you can tag the language-related notes with the corresponding country flag 🇮🇹
 </div>

 To tag a note: